Do you want to rid your life of those infuriating snores your partner produces every evening?

 Do I need a prescription to order one these?

 MAD and TSD devices are classified as “Class II medications” which is technically prescription only.
 However, there is a protocol known as “adequate directions for use” that is detailed in the code of federal regulations.
-In short, no you do not need a prescription to order one of these online.
+In short, no you do not need a prescription to order a snoring mouthpiece online.

 Can these help with my teeth grinding issues?

-These mouth guards can act as a preventative measure to stop your teeth grinding at night while also stopping your snoring.
+These anti snoring devices can act as a preventative measure to stop your teeth grinding at night while also stopping your snoring.
 Most devices are formed and take on the shape of the molds that you will find to prevent teeth grinding, and therefore can act as two.

 Am I able to breathe while wearing one of these devices?